Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 ## Overview
 Duration: 10

-In this Quickstart, we will play the role of an analyst at a financial use case that focuses on building a dashboard that provides insights using Dynamic Tables based on customer transactional data housed on a PostgreSQL database and brought into Snowflake via the Snowflake Connector for PostgreSQL.
-The main idea is to segment customers, track their purchasing behavior over time, and help businesses identify key trends and potential opportunities for customer engagement, up-selling, and retention, all within Streamlit-in-Snowflake.
+In this Quickstart, we will investigate how a financial company a builds a BI dashboard using customer transactional data housed on a PostgreSQL database.
+The data is brought into Snowflake via the Snowflake Connector for PostgreSQL.
+The main idea is gain insights in how to increase customer engagement using Streamlit-in-Snowflake.

 ### What You Will Build
 - A pipeline to import data into Snowflake from PostgreSQL